Grade 6 - Grade 8 • We Teach The Uncommon Core.™

 8th Grade Math focuses on fluency across a continuum of Transition Math, Pre-Algebra, Algebra I and Geometry concepts.
 The Pre-Algebra course can take from 1 to 2 years to complete.
 Algebra I is offered to students who have successfully completed a Pre-Algebra program.
 Geometry is offered upon successful completion of Algebra I. Throughout the year students work collaboratively and independently toward aggressive but achievable goals.
 Projects will be assigned during the year as necessary to support the application objective.
 A variety of assessment methods are used to determine when fluency has been achieved including teacher observations, student class work, homework assignments, student reflections, self-assessments, and/or pre- and post-tests for each concept area under study.

-8th Grade Physics is designed to introduce students to basic physical science laws and concepts and examine them in depth.
+Grades 7 & 8 Study one of two topics yearly.
+Physics is designed to introduce students to basic physical science laws and concepts and examine them in depth.
 Concepts are taught through in-class discussion, labs, projects and field trips.
-This curriculum is taught cooperatively with the Math department reinforcing how Math can be used to explain and predict scientific concepts.
-Topics of study include gravity and the laws of motion, simple machines, aerodynamics, electricity, magnetism, sound, light and color.
+Chemistry introduces students to basic chemistry laws and concepts using traditional laboratory equipment, chemicals, everyday items, and foods.

-Students in 6th Grade focus on the origins and basic beliefs of five world religions: Hinduism, Judaism, Christianity, Buddhism and Islam.
-The course is designed to address the knowledge and assumptions the students have, along with what they want to know.
-Students are asked to think critically and sensitively about the religious world.
+Grades 5 & 6 study one of two alternating themes each year.
+The Ancient Civilizations curriculum investigates Mesopotamia, Egypt and Rome using themes that form the foundation of the standards issued by The National Council of Social Studies.
+World Religions focus on the origins and basic beliefs of five world religions: Hinduism, Judaism, Christianity, Buddhism and Islam.
+The course has been designed to address the knowledge and assumptions the students have, along with what they want to know.

 Values classes in the 6th and 7th Grade are opportunities to discuss topics that are important in our lives as students, members of the school community and future global citizens.
 The goal of the curriculum is to help students understand themselves and empower them to achieve personal success.
 During the first Values class of the year, we deconstruct the Mission Statement of the school in an effort to help students understand the school’s philosophy and empower them with the information about why we ask learners to work outside their comfort zone.
 Additional topics covered include executive functioning and organization skills, media literacy, and human sexuality.
 We will discuss how to navigate friendships (including social media), to develop tolerance and empathy and to generate a deep and personal understanding of the self.